vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/112/04_yAbhiH_parijmA.md

 Note that there is an implicit numerical ordering of the subjects of the three pādas: (párijman = 1), dvimātár-, trimántu-.

 In sum, although the vocabulary of this verse has tantalizing resonances with other passages and although I am fairly certain there is a pervasive double meaning, I do not feel I (or anyone else) has entirely “cracked” this verse.
-The tack taken by Ge (/WG) of simply taking Parijman, Dvimātar, and Trimantu as PNs is the easy way out but does not advance the interpretation.
+The tack taken by Geldner (/WG) of simply taking Parijman, Dvimātar, and Trimantu as PNs is the easy way out but does not advance the interpretation.